Level III – Orff Schulwerk Certification Program

 Certified Orff Levels Courses are the primary way to receive in-depth professional development in Orff Schulwerk in Canada, following the guidelines of Carl Orff Canada.
 They are offered in two-week sessions during the summer, usually running from 8:30 – 5:00, Monday through Friday.
 Each Level includes 3 hours of Basic Orff instruction, 1 1/2 hours of Movement, 1 hour of Recorder and 1 hour of Special Topics daily.

+Level III is a two-week course where educators review what they have learned from the previous two Levels.
+Students will demonstrate mastery of the Orff process in lessons presented to their peers.
+Level III recorder will review pentatonic and diatonic scales as well as explore Medieval modes on the full range of recorders.
 In movement Level II concepts will be consolidated, developing artistry through choreographic opportunities, experiencing historical dance forms, strengthening notation skills, working with mixed meters, and moving to various styles of music.

 After successful completion of Level Three, students will receive Orff Certification.